-ESG Comparative Guide - - Malta
+ESG Comparative Guide

 The EU ESG reporting regime is primarily composed of two sustainability reporting frameworks, establishing the principal EU disclosure obligations applicable locally:

-- the sustainable finance reporting framework (by virtue of the Sustainable Finance Disclosure Regulation (SFDR)); and
+- the sustainable finance reporting framework (by virtue of the Sustainable Finance Disclosure Regulation (SFDR) and the regulatory technical standards), complemented by the Taxonomy Regulation; and

-- the corporate sustainability reporting framework (by virtue of the Non-Financial Reporting Directive (NFRD), to be replaced by the Corporate Sustainability Reporting Directive (CSRD)).
+- the corporate sustainability reporting framework (by virtue of the Non-Financial Reporting Directive (NFRD), to be replaced by the Corporate Sustainability Reporting Directive (CSRD)), complemented by the Taxonomy Regulation.

 Local financial services firms covered by the SFDR framework must comply with a number of entity-level sustainability-related disclosure requirements, as well as requirements specific to the financial products which they offer.
 Disclosures relating both to the integration of sustainability risks into investment decisions or advice and to the consideration of adverse impacts of investments decisions or advice on sustainability factors are to be made on the entities' website and in pre-contractual documentation.
-Furthermore, firms that offer ESG-focused financial products that classify as ‘light green' (Article 8) or ‘dark green' (Article 9) for SFDR purposes will be subject to additional disclosure obligations.
+Furthermore, firms that offer ESG-focused financial products that classify as 'light green' (Article 8) or 'dark green' (Article 9) for SFDR purposes are subject to additional disclosure obligations in terms of the Taxonomy Regulation and the Level 2 disclosure requirements set forth in the regulatory technical standards.

 As regards the corporate sustainability reporting framework, at present, companies falling within the scope of the NFRD must disclose non-financial information in their annual reports.
-This directive introduced the concept of ‘double materiality', requiring companies to report not only on sustainability risks which may negatively affect their business, but also on their impact on society and the environment.
-Upon the entry into force and transposition of the CSRD, an enhanced corporate sustainability disclosure framework will take effect, pursuant to which in-scope companies will be required to disclose ESG data in their annual reports in line with mandatory EU sustainability reporting standards.
+This directive introduced the concept of 'double materiality', requiring companies to report not only on sustainability risks which may negatively affect their business, but also on their impact on society and the environment.
+Upon the transposition of the CSRD into Maltese law, an enhanced corporate sustainability disclosure framework will take effect, pursuant to which in-scope companies will be required to disclose ESG data in their annual reports in line with mandatory EU sustainability reporting standards.
+The reporting requirements of the CSRD will be phased in over time for different categories of companies, with the first reports due in 2025 for financial year 2024.
+The Taxonomy Regulation and its delegated acts complement the NFRD and in due course the CSRD, requiring undertakings falling within their scope to report the extent to which their activities are associated with economic activities that qualify as 'environmentally sustainable' in terms of the Taxonomy Regulation.

 3.2 What voluntary ESG disclosures are also commonly made in your jurisdiction?

-At present, no uniform voluntary ESG disclosure regime has become customary in Malta, over and above the mandatory ESG disclosures set forth above.
-However, a few Maltese companies that are not presently subject to ESG disclosure regulations – particularly listed entities falling outside the scope of the NFRD – are beginning to disclose ESG-related information.
-In particular, the launch of the first ESG data portal in Malta is encouraging companies to voluntarily disclose ESG credentials to the general public.
+A growing number of Maltese companies that are not presently subject to ESG disclosure regulations – especially listed entities falling outside the scope of the NFRD – are beginning to disclose ESG-related information.
+In particular, the launch of the first ESG data portal in Malta is encouraging companies to voluntarily disclose to the general public specific credentials relating to:

-The Malta Financial Services Authority has issued a code of corporate governance, encouraging regulated entities to integrate and report on ESG on a ‘best efforts' basis.
-The code may potentially establish a voluntary ESG reporting framework for financial services firms not directly subject to the EU disclosure regime.

 3.3 What role is played in this regard by (a) the board and (b) other corporate bodies and/or officers?